Privacy Notice Patients

 Some health records are needed to teach student clinicians about rare cases and diseases.
 Without such materials, new doctors and nurses would not be properly prepared to treat you and others.
 It is also possible that individuals, such as student nurses, medical students and healthcare cadets, are receiving training in the service that is caring for you.
 If staff would like a student to be present, they will always ask for your permission and you have the right to refuse without this effecting the care or treatment that you are receiving.

 We also undertake clinical research and audits within the trust, and your permission may be required for some of this work.
 If you agree to be involved, a full explanation will be given and your consent will be obtained before proceeding.
 Your consent may not be required if the information being used has been anonymised.
 This means that it cannot be used to identify an individual person.

-Do you have the right to withhold or withdraw your consent for information sharing?
+Do you have the right to withhold/withdraw consent for info sharing?

 You also have the right to ‘opt out’ of having your information used in any mandatory audits which the trust is subjected to.
 If this is the case, you should write to our Information Governance team with your name, address, date of birth and hospital number or NHS number.

-How can you get access to the information that we hold about you?
+How can you access the information that we hold about you?

 To support you through the process, we have a policy on the Trust website, available at: Subject Access Request Policy and Procedure

 You can also request further information or an application form, by one of the following means: